StephKoerlin/Blog/README.md

 # Blog
-Repo for how I host my blog.
+Repo for hosting my blog using Docker and Ghost